asrajavel/Interview-Prep/README.md

   - Formulas

 ### Meditate and relax
-- I chant Hare Krishna Maha Mantra for 1 round (108 times) before starting the study in the morning.
+- I chant the Hare Krishna Maha Mantra for 1 round (108 times) before starting the study in the morning.
 - Relax on weekends.
 Spend time with family and friends.
 - Study only when you sit for study.
 Don't think about study/concepts when you are not studying.